 Creating Music : a composition guide for students / Richard Gill.

-Australian educator, Richard Gill is one of the country's most respected musical figures.
+Australian educator, Richard Gill was one of the country's most respected musical figures.
 This textbook is a culmination of a lifetime's involvement in music education.
 This practical, systematic guide to musical composition is a welcomed resource to teachers and students alike.

 Contents note: Monophonic music (single line) -- Monophonic metrical music -- 13th century instrumental dance music -- Early polyphony (part writing) -- Elementary improvisation -- Ideas from Bartok and Schoenberg -- Toward harmony -- Ideas from Bach -- Chords in minor keys -- Chord formations on falling bass lines -- Ideas from Chopin -- Popular style -- Bartok and modes -- Ideas from Debussy -- Form -- ISMs -- Chorale style.